HL7/davinci-crd/input/pagecontent/hooks.md

 <blockquote class="note-to-balloters">
 <p>
-Payers and EHRs are both encouraged to provide feedback around whether this timing expectation strikes the appropriate balance between allowing appropriate decision support and allowing timely progress of worklow.
-This evaluation should take into account what systems will need to be involved in the decision support process, what external calls might be needed, what caching strategies are viable, etc.
+Payers and EHRs are both encouraged to provide feedback around whether this timing expectation strikes the appropriate balance between allowing appropriate decision support and allowing timely progress of workflow.
+This evaluation should consider what systems will need to be involved in the decision support process, what external calls might be needed, what caching strategies are viable, etc.
 </p>
 </blockquote>

 #### Accuracy

-CDS services SHOULD make every effort to ensure that the guidance returned with respect to coverage and prior authorizations (e.g. assertions that a service is covered or prior authorization is not necessary) is as accurate as guidance that would be provided by other means (e.g. portals, phone calls).
+CDS services SHOULD make every effort to ensure that the guidance returned with respect to coverage and prior authorizations (e.g. assertions that a service is covered, or prior authorization is not necessary) is as accurate as guidance that would be provided by other means (e.g. portals, phone calls).
 However, that this doesn't mean that circumstances can't change in a way that invalidates an answer provided.
 Also, such guidance should allow for possible variances in coding and submission.
 (See [Impact on payer processes](background.html#impact-on-payer-processes) on the Background page.)

 </div>